-We offer a limited number of Optis for charter, and will also help put you in touch with third parties offering private charters and local sales dealers.
-All privately owned and chartered boats must be checked-in and inspected prior to use.
+We offer a limited number of Optis for charter and help put you in touch with third parties offering private charters and local sales dealers.
+All privately owned and chartered boats must be checked-in and inspected before use.

-Beginner and younger sailors typically start in an Optimist dinghy, which is the largest youth sailing class in the world.
-The "Opti” is safe, stable and easy to rig.
+Beginner and younger sailors typically start in an Optimist dinghy, the largest youth sailing class globally.
+The "Opti” is safe, stable, and easy to rig.
 Each child will sail his or her own boat.
 Intermediate and advanced Opti sailors can compete in regattas at HYC and other yacht clubs if they wish.
 More details below.

 The Optimist is the largest junior racing fleet in the world and the international standard in junior instruction.
-The boat’s simplicity and stability make it ideal for teaching young beginners while the popularity of the Optimist class makes the boat extremely challenging for pre-teen racers.
+The boat’s simplicity and stability make it ideal for teaching young beginners, while the Optimist class's popularity makes the boat extremely challenging for pre-teen racers.
 HYC owns a fleet of 16 Optimists to use for the summer program.
 Most racers who travel bring privately owned boats for practice and racing.

 A skipper can race Optimists until December 31st in the year they turn 15.
 On December 31st of that year, they age out of Optimists and can no longer race the boat.
-To promote participation across a wide range of skill levels and ages, Optimist racing events are typically divided into fleets.
+Optimist racing events are typically divided into fleets to promote participation across a wide range of skill levels and ages.

 A more detailed description of the Opti.

 A more detailed description of the RS Feva